Daylamites: The Daylamite expansion

 Siege of Alamut (1256) depicted in Jami' al-tawarikh by Rashid-al-Din Hamadani.
 Bibliothèque Nationale de France, Département des Manuscrits, Division Orientale.

 From the 9th century onwards, Daylamite foot-soldiers began to comprise an important element of the armies in Iran.
 In the mid 9th century, the Abbasid Caliphate increased its need for mercenary soldiers in the Royal Guard and the army, thus they began recruiting Daylamites, who at the period were not as strong in numbers as the Turks, Khorasanis, the Farghanis, and the Egyptian tribesmen of the Maghariba.
 From 912/3 to 916/7, a Daylamite soldier, Ali ibn Wahsudhan, was chief of police (ṣāḥib al-shurṭa) in Isfahan during the reign of al-Muqtadir (r.
 908–929).
 For many decades, "it remained customary for the Caliph's personal guards to include the Daylamites as well as the ubiquitous Turks".
 The Buyid amīrs, who were Daylamite themselves, supplemented their army of Daylamite infantrymen with Turkic cavalrymen.
 Daylamites were among the people comprising the Seljuq army, and Ghaznavids also employed them as elite infantry.
 Islamic sources record their characteristic painted shields and two-pronged short spears (in ژوپین zhūpīn; in مزراق mizrāq) which could be used either for thrusting or for hurling as a javelin.
 Their characteristic battle tactic was advancing with a shield wall and using their spears and battle-axes from behind.

-A present-day Iranian ethnic group that probably goes back to the Daylamites are the Zazas.
-The Zaza refer to themselves as Dimli or Dimla, which is derived from the word Daylam according to a linguistic theory introduced by Friedrich Carl Andreas.

-This is also supported by the fact that Agathias in the 6th century describes the Daylamites (literally "Dilimnites") as "one of the largest nations on the other side of the Tigris, whose territory borders on Persia".
-This area is the present-day settlement area of the Dimli or Zaza.